 Our research team embarked on a new mission: design a cost report that can not only display your current EC2 cost data, but make recommendations on cost savings as well.
-Netuitive’s new EC2 Recommendation report (beta) is the product of that mission.
+Metricly’s new EC2 Recommendation report (beta) is the product of that mission.

 See Also: The Ultimate Guide to EC2 Instances

 Recommended EC2 Cost Changes to Your AWS Environment